osca-makurdi/first-timers-lab/README.md

 # STEP 2 - CLONE THE REPOSITORY
 Cloning the repository means downloading the project from github to your local system, so you can make changes.

-- To do this, go into the forked repository on your personal Github account and click on the `code` button
+- To do this, go into the **forked** repository on your personal Github account and click on the `Code` button
-- Copy the HTTP link, SSH and GITHUB CLI are also available options but we are using HTTP for this example
+- Copy the **HTTP** link, SSH and Github CLI are also available options but we are using HTTP for this example
-- Then open your terminal and enter the following code
+- Then open your **terminal** and enter the following code

 ```
 git clone THE-LINK-YOU-JUST-COPIED